entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 ## Liquibase Migration

-Beginning with Entando 7.0, the EntandoApp Engine modules will implement automatic Liquibase migrations to manage structural changes to databases running on MySQL or PostgreSQL.
+Beginning with Entando 7.0, the EntandoApp Engine modules includes automatic Liquibase migrations to manage structural changes to databases running on MySQL or PostgreSQL.

 #### DB Migration Modes
 The parameter provided to the environment variable `DB_MIGRATION_STRATEGY` determines how required updates are applied to components of an existing database.
 Three database migration modes are supported and govern upgrade behavior: